 The ability to use active ink has many advantages for students and faculty including:

-Note Taking: Using OneNote students can take searchable (in their own handwriting) notes on their tablets that are continually saved and backed up to the cloud.
+Using OneNote students can take searchable (in their own handwriting) notes on their tablets that are continually saved and backed up to the cloud.
 Using an active digital pen allows precise, scalable, accurate drawings and equations in addition to handwriting.
 No longer are students restricted to an 8.5 x 11 piece of paper as OneNote allows students to "add space" to a piece of paper as needed.
 Research supports taking notes by hand is better than using a keyboard.